 This is why many people are turning to African spirituality as an effective alternative to western religious, healthcare, and economic systems, etc. Individuals throughout the African diaspora are beginning to wake up to the mystical wisdom that their fore-parents possessed.
 Even other groups of people are seeking help from African spiritual systems for the same reason.

-Such individuals want nothing to do with what they consider to be the “slave-master’s religion”.
+Such individuals want nothing to do with what they consider to be the “slave master’s religion.”
 Many from these groups are turning to African spirituality as a means of honoring their ancestral heritage and decolonizing from religious superiority.
 A number of them have found comfort and solace in returning to their roots and culture for these very reasons.

 As with all things in society, trends play an overwhelming role in societal shifts.
-In modern times, the journeys, lessons, and knowledge of those who have chosen to embrace African spirituality is being cataloged through social media.
+In modern times, the journeys, lessons, and knowledge of those who have chosen to embrace African spirituality are being cataloged through social media.
 As more spiritually-curious individuals see this trend introduced through social media, more of them have started embracing African spirituality as well.

 And that’s okay.
 Speaking as an African American devotee of two African spiritual systems, I know that African spirituality is not for everyone.
 I believe that people should be led by their intuition.
 This may mean fully embracing African spirituality for a moderate few, only observing it for some, or being totally repulsed by it for others.
-Either way, the journey for those who chose to embrace this path will continue.
+Either way, the journey for those who choose to embrace this path will continue.

 If you are interested in learning more about African spirituality and why it is growing, check out these resources.

 Learn more about African Spirituality in this episode of the African Spirit Reintegrated + Reimagined:

 Affiliate Disclaimer: This site contains references and links from various affiliate marketers.
 We may receive compensation when you click on the links and images to affiliate sites.
 For more details, see our full affiliate marketing disclosure.